 Causes of Mental Illness and Possible Treatments

 Many of the reported cases of mental illness are caused by a combination of factors.
 These factors include; economic, psychological, marital, and health factors.
 Mental illnesses are connected with the abnormal functioning of nerve cell circuits.
 Nerve cells within these brain circuits communicate through neurons.

-The under-listed are some of the cause of identified causes of mental illness.
+The under-listed are some of the causes of the identified mental illness.

-Mental illness cause by psychological factors begin to show from childhood.
-The parenting style of the family unit are important factors that determining the memory health of the growing child.
+Mental illness caused by psychological factors begins to show from childhood.
+The parenting style of the family unit is an important factor that determines the memory health of the growing child.

 Children are born with empty cognitive slates.
 That is why they always ask questions and are very curious.
 However, the family, the first socializing agent of a child, paints pictures and imprints codes of conduct that children grow with.
 What the family and its environment present to children on arrival on earth goes a long way in shaping who they become.

 A child with poor parental upbringing, who was shown little or no love may grow with little or no self-esteem.
 This eventually leads them into poor associations, which in turn causes a psychological breakdown.